EMPAT94/empat94.github.io/_gs/Interlude - A Maid's Resolve.md

 One evening, when some drunk bastard decided he wanted the daughter along with the mother for company, _I_ decided I had enough.
 Fuck princes, if I waited any longer I'd end up like my Ma - stumbling from one drunk fool at day to another violent ass come night.

-That very night, I packed my bags.
+That very night, I packed my meager belongings in a rug-sack.
 I was gone by the time dawn broke.
 "One day Ma, I'll return," I swore, "and _I_ will come to pick you up from this shit-hole and take you to a better place."

 I did not say goodbye.
 It would've broken her weak heart.
 Besides, I was planning to return someday.
 She would understand.